max-oppermann/Public_repository/README.md

 The relevant entries are the directories CS50P, CS50x, Princeton Algorithms I, and the file Exercises-ISLP.ipynb.

 If you're a potential employer, you may be interested in my [Big Five traits](https://www.personalityassessor.com/ipip300/results=1535620-821/).
-If you are also interested in my *g*eneral cognitive ability, the `g-README` in the `cognitive-metrics` directory could be interesting.
+If you are also interested in my *g*eneral cognitive ability, [this](../cognitive-metrics/g-README.md) may be interesting.

 # Exercises for ISLP